Fairfax Corporation, Editor Constance Robertson's daughters reading in garden, Sydney, 1 July 1932, nla.cat-vn6300482

 Find these databases in the National Library's eResources

 AustLit: the resource for Australian literature is a key resource for information about Australian writers and writing covering the 1780s to the present.
+You can find AustLit by visiting our eResources portal and searching for this database under the Browse eResources tab.

 - Select the Research tab at the top of the page